Cognigy/Documentation/docs/webchat/plugins.md

 To test custom plugins, you need to install them manually and then set them up in the Endpoint settings as follows:

 1. Open the [Cognigy GitHub repository](https://github.com/Cognigy/WebchatPlugins/tree/master).
-2. Clone and modfy the plugin source code as needed.
+2. Clone and modify the plugin source code as needed.
 3. Build your plugin by running the `npm ci && npm run build` command.
 4. Upload your plugin to your cloud storage, for example, Amazon S3.
 Ensure that the uploaded plugin is accessible to the target audience.
 Check the availability settings on your cloud storage side.
 5. In the left-side menu of the Cognigy.AI interface, select a Project.